 by Meghan Fitzgerald

-The parent in me also felt great that my kids have been getting regular doses of time outdoors, right from the start.
-But, I think it was the person in me—that person who seems to get remembered last on the list—who was impacted the most by this news.
-Suddenly, I could see how my choice to spend time outdoors with the kids, even when it comes in little bits, is actually a form of self-care.
+When I read that news, t parent in me felt great that I’ve been logging hours with my children in nature, right from the start.
+But the person in me—that person who seems to get remembered last on the list—was impacted the most by this news.
+Suddenly, I could see how my choice to spend time outdoors with the kids, even in little bits, is actually a form of self-care.

 Self-care eludes all of us

 So, I say, hurrah for this marvelous study!
-Playing together with our kids outdoors can give us a way to fill our mom or dad buckets and get the therapeutic benefits of being outdoors.
-That goes for those of us whose schedule includes regular, daily time outdoors with our kids and those of us who find little moments before and after work on weekdays and hit the park full steam on weekends.
+Playing together with our kids outdoors can give us a way to fill our mom or dad buckets and get the therapeutic benefits.
+That goes for those of us whose schedule includes regular, daily time outdoors with our kids and those of us who find little moments before and after work.
 As long as you get your 120 in, you're getting the benefits.
 You'll feel your bucket fill as those minutes add up.

-If you are looking for easy, fun and creative ways to increase that quality time with kiddos outdoors, here are a few of our favorite ways to spend time outdoors with young explorers you love:
+If you are looking for easy, fun and creative ways to increase that quality time with kiddos outdoors, here are a few of our favorite ways to explore nature with children you love:

 Take the Moon for a Walk

 Needed: PJ's and a lantern/flashlight